Life Skills for Kids

 But perhaps even more valuable is coaching our children to understand what it means to be responsible, to manage time, and stay organized.

 And then there are the 21st century life skills.
-These are the softer skills that our children will need as they enter the working world.
+These are the softer skills our children will need as they enter the working world.
 They include: problem solving, critical thinking, creativity, and emotional intelligence, among others.

 Does all of this sound a bit overwhelming?